mine-cetinkaya-rundel/hello-quarto-demo/README.md

         ```
     -   yaml errors

--   Features that are useful for research: quarto journal
+-   Open new RStudio with addin.
+Go to Terminal. `quarto use template quarto-journals/jasa`.

-    In the terminal: `quarto use template quarto-journals/jasa`
+    Go to folder, update title, Render.

 ### Demo 4 - Reimagine / visual editor: